To find an answer to your question just click on one of the links below:

 While you’re in this part of the world, visit the Skellig Islands, a UNESCO World Heritage site.
 Once home to monks who lived on the isolated rocks as penance between the 6th and 12th century, Skellig Michael is full of the monks’ beehive huts, chapels and more.
 Little Skellig, the smaller of the two islands, is home to huge colonies of gannets, puffins, seals, dolphins and basking sharks.
 Catch a boat to the Skelligs from Portmagee, but remember that they are 11km offshore, and therefore boat sailings are weather dependant.
 Also, due to their popularity and protected nature, the number of boats are limited, so book your spot early.

 The glacial valleys of Moll’s Gap are one of the most dramatic views on the Ring of Kerry route.
-On the road between Killarney and Kenmare, Moll’s Gap boasts the ultimate view of the MacGillycuddy’s Reeks mountain range.
+On the road between Killarney and Kenmare, Moll’s Gap boasts the ultimate view of the MacGillycuddy’s Reeks mountain range, the predominant mountain range of the Iveragh Peninsula.
 It derives its name from Moll Kissane who set up an illicit bar here during the 19th century.
 Moll’s Gap is the highest point on the Ring of Kerry with a 235 metre climb.

 Ladies View is the first viewing point you’ll meet – or the last, depending on which direction you drive the Ring of Kerry.
 Ladies View is named after Queen Victoria’s ladies-in-waiting who saw it in 1861 and gaped in awe at the majestic valley spreading out before them.
 Just 16km from Killarney, it provides a panoramic painting of the lakes and mountains of Kerry.